PandaWood/CAB-DevExpress-Extension-Kit/readme.txt

 ------------------------------------------------------------------------------
-CAB DevExpress Extension Kit - 1st Release (Third GotDotNet Drop) http://www.codeplex.com/CABDevExpress
+CABDevExpress.ExtensionKit 3
+http://www.codeplex.com/CABDevExpress
 ------------------------------------------------------------------------------

-This is the first release of the CAB DevExpress Extension Kit on CodePlex (or the 3rd drop if you're coming from GotDotNet)
+This is the first release of the CAB DevExpress Extension Kit on CodePlex but because of the history before CodePlex, where 2 releases were made, is known as Version 3.

 *** Release Notes ***